Understanding Machine Unlearning Through the Lens of Mode Connectivity: Conclusion

 \section{Conclusion}

-We introduce and formalize mode connectivity in unlearning (MCU) as a framework for understanding the loss landscape and optimization dynamics of machine unlearning.
-Our experiments across diverse tasks, unlearning methods, and training configurations show that MCU provides insights into method similarity, training stability, and unlearning difficulty.
+We introduce mode connectivity in unlearning (MCU) as a framework for understanding the loss landscape and optimization dynamics of machine unlearning.
+To the best of our knowledge, this is the first work that studies the loss landscape of unlearning with mode connectivity across various settings.
 We find that the emergence of mode connectivity can be influenced by task complexity, forget set size, and optimization strategies like curriculum learning and second-order methods.
-We show that MCU can be used as a diagnostic tool and open new directions for improving unlearning methods.
-In future, we plan to use mode connectivity to identify intermediate models along unlearning paths that optimize the trade-off between forgetting and retaining.\looseness-1